 Blocks and JSON:API

-For those wanting to use Drupal as Headless CMS blocks and block placement are exposed in the JSON:API.
-That means you can use them to get up and running with a Drupal twig based theme and then move to a Headless or decoupled front-end down the road with no problems.
+For those wanting to use Drupal as a headless CMS, blocks and block placement are exposed in the JSON:API.
+That means you can use them to get up and running with a Drupal twig based theme and then move to a headless or decoupled front-end down the road with no problems.
 For more information on using the JSON: API and blocks check out Blocks and the JSON: API.

 What are Blocks?

 Blocks are one of the main building blocks of a Drupal site.
 Blocks allow you to add aside content easily and place it in a region that you have defined in your theme templates.

 Blocks are how you can display content in regions.

 Regions are defined in your template, you can see the template regions by use the Demonstrate block regions (Theme Name) link.

 Blocks can be made manually or can be generated programmatically.
 You can make custom block types think custom content types, where you can add any field you like to the custom block type, this is really powerful and you can do it all within the UI.

 On a vanilla Drupal 9 install, there are many blocks created by default.
 These blocks are Menus, Powered by Drupal, Search, and Recent content to name a few.
 All these blocks are created differently but what they all have in common is they can be placed in regions on the block layout management page.
 Some of these predefined blocks are placed in regions for you by default.
 Some examples are search, powered by Drupal, and Tools or add content block in the left aside or the front page content block that magically disappears when you write your first article.

 One of the most useful predefined blocks that isn't placed by default is the most recent posts block view, this block view can be used as-is or can be used as an example starter view as you will see in part 2 of this series.